NREL/HPC/docs/Documentation/Development/Languages/Python/dask.md

 mamba install conda-forge::dask-jobqueue
 ```

 Further, there is the `dask-mpi` package (also discussed below).
 To ensure compatibility with the system MPI libraries, it is recommended to install `dask-mpi` using pip.
 As such, we recommending installing any conda packages first. `dask-mpi` depends on `mpi4py`, although we have found that the pip install command does not automatically install `mpi4py`, so we install it explicitly.
 Also, installation of `mpi4py` will link against the system libraries, so the desired MPI library should be loaded first.
 In addition, it may be necessary to explicitly specify the MPI compiler driver.
-For example, to install mpi4py on Kestrel using the default programming environment and MPI (PrgEnv-cray using Cray MPICH):
+For example, to install mpi4py on Kestrel using the Intel programming environment and its associated MPI (`PrgEnv-intel`), you would do the following:

 ```
-module load PrgEnv-cray
+module load PrgEnv-intel
-env MPICC=cc pip install dask-mpi mpi4py
+MPICC=`which mpicc` pip install dask-mpi mpi4py
 ```

 ## Dask single node